Jewish Activity Guide and Holidays for Spring

-Find fun activity ideas for your Jewish residents for the upcoming Jewish holidays, including Passover and Shavuot.
+Find fun activity ideas for your Jewish assisted living residents for the upcoming Jewish holidays this spring, including Passover and Shavuot.

 Spring Jewish Holidays: